|

 other evil things from entering houses.
 Said to

 cure madness and aid in astral projection.
+A pillow

 stuffed with mugwort and slept upon will produce